 Fully headless.
 Agentic workflows call DARIL directly—no human in the loop.
 Autonomous document production with deterministic correctness.

-Founding team of Contract Express—one of the most successful document automation platforms ever built.
+We're founding team members of Contract Express—one of the most successful document automation platforms ever built.
 Acquired by Thomson Reuters.

 DARIL is in private development.
 We're selectively engaging enterprise design partners and investors.

-The shape at the top of the page is a stellated octahedron—a structure you've seen in bridge trusses, space frames, and molecular models.
+The shape at the top of the page is an octahedron—a structure you've likely seen in bridge trusses, space frames, and molecular models.
 It's one of the most efficient load-bearing geometries in engineering.
-We chose it because DARIL is infrastructure, and this is what infrastructure actually looks like.
+We chose it because like DARIL it is an interesting piece of infrastructure.

 Opposing pyramids sharing a rectangular base that represents a document.
 Each apex projecting onto it—where intelligence meets structure.
 That's DARIL in one shape.

-The small spheres moving along the edges aren't decorative either.
-Each color represents a step in the workflow:
+The small spheres moving along the edges aren't simply decorative.
+Each color represents a step in the DARIL workflow:

 AI suggests.
-A human approves.
+A user approves.
 A template is created.
 A document emerges.
-Watch long enough and you're watching DARIL work.
+You're watching a model of DARIL at work.

-We considered simpler shapes.
-A sphere felt generic.
-A cube felt rigid.
-This was the only geometry that said everything at once—infrastructure and intelligence, structure and motion, something ancient and something inevitable.
+We considered simpler shapes, but this was the only one that said everything at once—infrastructure and intelligence, structure and motion, something ancient, and something inevitable.